I want a job working with animals!

 Working with animals is not just limited to one field, such as veterinary nursing.
-It involves a diverse range of rewarding roles and career pathways to cater for all interests, skill level and abilities.
+It involves a diverse range of rewarding roles and career pathways to cater for all interests, skill levels and abilities.
 There will no doubt be an ideal job out there for those of you who consider yourselves true animal lovers and environmentalists, through to those of you in business and commercial enterprises, farming, or agriculture.

 About the field: Working in the veterinary industry is one of the most exciting career pathways you can undertake.
-Working closely alongside veterinarians and specialists such as experts in the fields of behaviour, medicine and surgery, you will truly be making a difference to the lives of your patients and their owners through your role of patient care and client education.
+Working closely alongside veterinarians and specialists such as experts in the fields of behaviour, medicine and surgery, you will truly be making a difference in the lives of your patients and their owners through your role of patient care and client education.

 For more information visit What qualification do you need to become a veterinary nurse?